allemas/apm4me/README.md

 This is not the first project I've done on APMs and JVM Internal.
 It follows on from my first discoveries here: https://github.com/allemas/thread-park/blob/master/DISCOVERED.md

+## Concepts learned
+- premain / agentmain : OK
+- Understand bytebuddy and how it's works: OK
+- Export basic metrics from the JVM : src/main/java/org/apm4me/instrumentation/JMXMetricsUtils.java
+- Linking OTEL SDK by retransformation instrumentation : OK
+- Create **native** tracing context and trace all method called in the applicaiton :
+  Actually not really done, method calling is traced correctly, but not in a tracing context. _without specific class instrumentation maybe not possible_
+- Export flamegraph on a port : not totally adone
+  - this should come with concept and explanations
+- Instrumentation example: log appender to quickwit.